The best Beatles biopics

 8. The Rutles (1978)

 If you can’t be arsed with the real thing, here’s Monty Python star Eric Idle’s bizarre take on the story as the Pre-Fab Four shoot to fame and then fall out over the usual.
-Neil Innes writes some amazing Beatle parodies and Saturday Night Live alumni like Dan Aykroyd and John Belushi show up as weird characters.
-Can you spot genuine Beatle George Harrison’s cameo?
+Neil Innes writes some amazing Beatle parodies and Saturday Night Live alumni like Dan Aykroyd and John Belushi show up as eccentric characters.
+Can you spot genuine Beatle George Harrison in a brief cameo?

 THE RUTLES: ALL YOU NEED IS CASH Trailer